-The Bongará Zinc Mine is counted among the world’s highest grade zinc deposits.
-The mine was in production from 2007 to 2008, but shut down due to the global financial crisis and the resulting decrease in the zinc price.
-Bongará produced zinc grades greater than 20 percent, from at or near surface, and recoveries over 90 percent.
-The Charlotte Bongará Project has excellent exploration potential with multiple near-surface, high-grade drill intercepts of zinc oxides.
+The Bongará Zinc Mine is counted among the world’s highest-grade zinc deposits.
+The mine was in production from 2007 to 2008, but was shut down due to the global financial crisis, resulting in a drop in zinc prices.
+Bongará produced zinc grades greater than 20 percent from at or near surface and achieved recoveries over 90 percent.
+The Charlotte Bongará project has excellent exploration potential with multiple near-surface, high-grade drill intercepts of zinc oxides.

-Zinc One’s recent acquisition of both projects marks the first time that these two properties have been controlled by a single operator.
-Zinc One’s unilateral control means that the area’s resource can finally be properly delineated.
-The company has access to extensive data and technical work for each, dating back as far as the 1990s.
-“There has been a significant amount of exploration conducted on both projects, so we’re confident in the metallurgy,” said James Walchuck, the company’s CEO and President.
+Zinc One’s acquisition of both projects marks the first time that these two properties have been controlled by a single operator.
+Zinc One’s unilateral control means that the area’s resource can be properly delineated.
+The company has access to extensive data and technical work for each dating back to the 1990s.
+Historical data should help expedite the path to production.

-This past data should expedite the path to production, with Zinc One planning to achieve this goal in 2020.
-In July 2017, the company reached a significant milestone with the signing of the surface access agreement with the Yambrasbamba community.
-With the agreement now in place, Zinc One can begin updating the environmental baseline study the company needs to complete in order to submit the Environmental Impact Assessment for further drill permits.
+The company reached a significant milestone in July 2017 with the signing of the surface access agreement with the Yambrasbamba community.
+With the agreement in place, Zinc One is able to begin updating the environmental baseline study needed to submit an environmental impact assessment to obtain further drill permits.

-Zinc One foresees ample blue sky potential in the region as well, thanks to past drill results.
-Management is confident that updated data will increase the Bongará Zinc Mine’s already impressive historic resource estimate and is looking to explore the mine’s Campo Cielo region, where more high grade zinc oxide mineralization has been discovered.
-There is also the opportunity to drill deeper and reach the region’s zinc sulphide deposits.
+Zinc One foresees ample blue-sky potential in the region as well.
+Management is confident that the updated data will increase the Bongará zinc mine’s historic resource estimate.
+The company is also looking to explore the mine’s Campo Cielo region, where more high-grade zinc oxide mineralization has been discovered.
+There is also the potential for zinc sulfide deposits found in geologically deeper zones.

 - Among a select few new zinc companies with near-term production potential.

-- Mine’s past production record shows a greater than 90 percent recovery rate.
+- Past production record at Bongara zinc mine shows a greater than 90 percent recovery rate.

 - Exceptionally high-grade, on surface resource amenable to simple open pit mining methods, minimizing operational cost.